bdan-security/open-source-soc/03_Scenario_B_Deception_Honeypot/README.md

 Once configured, the Wazuh agent dynamically reads each security event, forwards it to the manager, and normalizes the attributes for SIEM visualization:

 ![Figure B.2](../Images/Scenario_B_Wazuh_Cowrie_Logs.png)
-> **Figure B.2:** Raw Cowrie event logs successfully ingested and indexed by the Wazuh SIEM, demonstrating attacker activity tracking and metadata extraction.
+> Raw Cowrie event logs successfully ingested and indexed by the Wazuh SIEM, demonstrating attacker activity tracking and metadata extraction.

 ## Performance Metrics: Mean Time to Detect (MTTD)